MTK911/SADA/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# DISCLAIMER
+This software/script/application/thing is provided as is, without warranty of any kind.
+Use of this software/script/application/thing is entirely at your own risk.
+Scanning/Sending traffic somewhere where you shouldn't be or without permission of the owner is illegal.
+Creator of this software/script/application/thing is not responsible for any direct or indirect damage to your own or defiantly someone else's property resulting from the use of this software/script/application/thing.

 # Changes
 ### Ver 0.2
 + Bug fixes